eradman/ephemeralpg/README.md

 ----

-A release history as well as features in the upcoming release are covered in the [NEWS][NEWS] file.
+A release history as well as features in the upcoming release are covered in the [NEWS] file.

 License
 -------

 Source is under and ISC-style license.
-See the [LICENSE][LICENSE] file for more detailed information on the license used for compatibility libraries.
+See the [LICENSE] file for more detailed information on the license used for compatibility libraries.

 [NEWS]: http://www.bitbucket.org/eradman/ephemeralpg/src/default/NEWS
 [LICENSE]: http://www.bitbucket.org/eradman/ephemeralpg/src/default/LICENSE